 2. Chill their bed

 There are some fantastic ‘cool beds’ and ‘cool mats’ available for dogs.
 We particularly like gel cool beds – these absorb the heat from your dog’s body, and need no batteries, refrigeration or time in the freezer… ideal for camping and days out.
 A homemade alternative is a damp towel in a shady spot – or popping your picnic ice packs underneath their usual blanket.

 3. DIY doggie air-con

 Got a fan?
 Got a freezer?
 Make DIY aircon.
 Freeze a large container of water – we use ice cream tubs – then set up the fan so that it blows over the ice and sends cool air towards your dog’s bed.
 To ensure that your dog doesn’t knock the fan, pop it on a high surface and angle downwards to keep everyone safe.

 4. Change your dog-walking schedule

 Do you have an urban pooch?
 If so, don’t forget that pavements can get seriously hot!
 Before heading out, touch-test the pavement with your own hand or foot.
-If you wouldn’t want to walk on it barefoot, don’t ask your dog to do the same.
+If its too hot for your hand, or you wouldn’t want to walk on it barefoot, don’t ask your dog to do the same.
 If you must be out and about on hot pavements, consider some protective boots and a cool coat as detailed below.

 6. Get a cool coat

 If you must be out and about in hot weather, consider a cooling coat.
 Just wet the coat, then pop it on your dog – the cool dampness creates heat exchange with your dog’s body, so they effectively ‘sweat’ like a person.
 There are many different brands available, but we like the MOD-endorsed Keep Cool coats.

 7. Visit the groomers

 If your dog is a breed or mix that can be clipped, get regular trims in summertime.
 Many double coated breeds shouldn’t be clipped or trimmed – but will find relief in a thorough grooming to get any insulating dead hair out.

 8. Cool them down with water